Oxford skyline including Radcliffe Square and the Bodleian

 Assessment

 Assessment during the following three years of the programme will follow the regulations of the department in which you are hosted, and typically involves Transfer of Status and Confirmation of Status as standard.
-On completion of your thesis you well complete a viva.
+On completion of your thesis you will be examined orally in a DPhil viva.

 Graduate destinations

-The programme is part of the DTC which has a strong record of alumni success.
-To date, around 60% of students have gone on to pursue academic careers and 20% have entered into industrial research.
+The programme is part of the Doctoral Training Centre (DTC) which has a strong record of alumni success.
+To date, around half of the department's students have gone on to pursue academic careers and have moved into industrial research.
 The DTC’s alumni are responsible for at least 20 start-up companies and over 30 granted or pending patents.
 Many students who have gone onto successful careers are invited back to talk to current students within the Research Skills sessions.

 Changes to this course and your supervision